 A significant collection of primary sources for the historical study of sex, sexuality, and gender.
 With material dating back to the sixteenth century, researchers and scholars can examine how sexual norms have changed over time, health and hygiene, the development of sex education, the rise of sexology, changing gender roles, social movements and activism, erotica, and many other interesting topical areas.
 The library has access to the following collections: LGBTQ History and Culture Since 1940, Parts I & II; Sex and Sexuality, Sixteenth to Twentieth Century; International Perspectives on LGBTQ Activism and Culture

 Database containing c.
 50,000 images of original documents linked to essays by leading scholars in the field.
 Section I: Conduct and Politeness; Section II: Domesticity and the Family; Section III: Consumption and Leisure; Section IV: Education and Sensibility; and Section V: The Body.

 Archival runs of 26 of the most influential, longest-running serial publications covering LGBT interests.
-Includes the pre-eminent US and UK titles – The Advocate and Gay Times, respectively.
+Includes the pre-eminent US and UK titles The Advocate and Gay Times, respectively.
 Chronicles more than six decades of the history and culture of the LGBT community.
+In addition to LGBT/gender/sexuality studies, this material also serves related disciplines such as sociology, political science, psychology, health, and the arts.
 Some publications may contain explicit content.